Being autistic and random stuff

 • Alexithymia can leave you suddenly fighting back tears because you don't understand your own emotions.

-Like the internet in general, Lit gives you the opportunity of walking away from a question, thinking about it for an hour, then coming back with a well thought out answer.
-It can also mean you totally misunderstood a nuance in the discussion, the topic has moved on and your carefully written response was a wasted effort.
+Like any chat room, Lit provides the opportunity of walking away from a question, thinking about it for an hour, then coming back with a thoughtful answer.
+It can also mean you totally misunderstood the nuances in the discussion, the topic has moved on and your carefully written response was a wasted effort.
 My trash is full of brilliant and entirely irrelevant replies to the question I only thought I'd been asked.

 TLDR